 More Than History (Judges 6)

 On Thanksgiving weekend, my brothers and my sister were comparing notes about our children after dinner.
-We all have good children, and we really have no right to complain, but we're going through the normal things that parents go through with their children.
-As we compared notes about our joys and our struggles, my mother smiled and said, "You kids weren't so different yourselves."
-The joys and the headaches our kids are giving us are exactly the same joys and headaches that we gave our mother when we were kid.
+We all have well-behaved children, and we shouldn't complain, but we're dealing with the usual challenges of parenting.
+My mother smiled and said, "You kids were not so different after all."
+The joys and the headaches our kids are giving us are exactly the same joys and headaches that we gave our mother when we were kids.

-We are looking at the book of Judges right now, and one of the reasons is that you and I aren't so different from the people that we're looking at.
+We are currently studying the book of Judges because we can relate to the people described in it.
 The theme of this series is, "What's wrong with the world?"
-Often we look around and blame all kinds of people and groups for what's wrong with the world: liberals or conservatives, secular humanists, lobby groups, feminists, non-feminists, capitalists, socialists – whoever.
+We often blame different people and groups for the problems in the world.
+This includes liberals, conservatives, secular humanists, lobby groups, feminists, non-feminists, capitalists, and socialists.
 But Judges holds up the mirror and says, "The problem with the world is you."
 In the book of Judges, the greatest problem wasn't the Canaanites or the people who didn't believe in God.
 The greatest problem, to be frank, was staring back at them in the mirror.
 What is wrong with the world is us.

 The Problem

 Today we get to one of the most detailed descriptions of oppression in the book of Judges.
-We read in the first verse that the people of Israel did evil in the sight of the Lord, and then we read all the consequences of that disobedience.
+In the first verse, we learn that the people of Israel did wrong in God's eyes.
+Then, we find out about all the consequences of their disobedience.
 The Midianites overpowered them.
 The people of Israel fled to dens they made in the mountains and hid in caves.
-Every time they planted crops, the Midianites and Amalekites came and raided all of the produce.
+Every time they planted crops, the Midianites and Amalekites came and raided all the produce.
 They would take everything, including the livestock.
 We read that these enemies were so numerous that they were like a plague of locusts that devoured absolutely everything.
 And verse 6 of chapter 6 says, "And Israel was brought very low because of Midian."
 They were made very small.
 They were experiencing the very opposite of what God had promised to them in the covenant.
 The oppression was so bad at this time that the prophet Isaiah mentioned it centuries later.
 This is one of the dark periods of Israel's history when everything was going wrong.

 Do you ever look around and wonder why God's people aren't experiencing what he seems to have promised?
 God's people can get themselves into a real mess.